CSSFUN CSSFUN

 Using Theme Variables in Styles

-Your theme object is automatically converted into CSS variables.
-For instance:
+The themes object is automatically converted into CSS variables.
+For example:

 { backgroundLevel1 : 'black' }